v0.13 🌳

-In the broader context, Asia Pacific's tourism recovery is expected to continue into 2024, albeit at a slower pace, as reported by Fitch.
-The firm anticipates that visitation volume in the region will reach 92% of the 2019 level, up from 65% in 2023.
+In a broader context, Asia Pacific's tourism recovery is anticipated to continue into 2024, albeit at a slower pace, as reported by Fitch.
+The firm expects visitation volume in the region to reach 92% of the 2019 level, up from 65% in 2023.
 International tourism receipts in nominal U.S. dollars are projected to exceed the 2019 level by about 6.0% this year.
 Fitch's baseline assumption is that a full recovery of international tourism arrivals in APAC will materialize in the first half of 2025.
 The recovery is supported by economic resilience, additional flight capacity, and pent-up demand from major visitor markets.
 However, risks such as slow restoration of air traffic and geopolitical tensions remain a concern.
 The credit buffers of most Fitch-rated APAC sovereigns are expected to be sufficient against the risks of a sharp tourism downturn, but destinations heavily reliant on tourism, like Thailand, face greater vulnerabilities [8e84c028].

 S&P Global Ratings has also weighed in on the economic growth in APAC, forecasting that it will be shaped by export recovery and the impact of elevated interest rates and inflation.
 The export recovery, initially seen in northeast Asian semiconductor shipments, has now expanded to other sectors.
 Countries like China and several Southeast Asian nations are experiencing rising export volumes, while Japan's GDP growth is expected to slow due to high inflation.
 Overall, S&P Global forecasts a 5.1% growth in the APAC region (excluding China and Japan) in 2024 [bdbf28c2][7d8aadea].